 The practice (and business) of law is generally stressful; occasional confusion, anxiety, worry, or self-doubt comes with the territory.
 When it becomes chronic, however, we suffer.
-Try these tips to eliminate stress and anxiety, at work and at home for a stress-free practice.
+Try these tips to eliminate anxiety at work and at home for a stress-free practice.

 By James Gray Robinson, Family Lawyer and Consultant